hideosnes/exSwISDjs/Readme.md

 ## Installation

-This is a [Node.js](https://nodejs.org/en/) module available through the [npm registry](https://www.npmjs.com/).
+This is a [Node.js](https://nodejs.org/en/) module and will be available through the [npm registry](https://www.npmjs.com/).

 Before installing, [download and install Node.js](https://nodejs.org/en/download/).